jim-wilson/riscv-linux-native-gdb/README.md

 Work in progress repo for RISC-V native linux support.
 May be broken at any time.

+I like to use rebase to keep my patches at the top of the tree for easy viewing.
+Use "git pull --rebase" to update.

 The master branch tracks FSF binutils top of tree.
 The jimw-riscv-linux-gdb branch (the default branch) is master plus my patches.
 So my patches can be viewed with "git diff master jimw-riscv-linux-gdb".